RishitSaxena55/gaussian-splatting-pytorch/README.md

 ---

+> ⭐ **If you find this useful for your research, please consider starring the repository!**

 ## 📌 About This Project

 This repository contains a **complete, from-scratch implementation** of [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) (SIGGRAPH 2023), built entirely in PyTorch.